THE SACRAMENTS OF THE CHURCH

 Paul wrote in Romans 4:11, "He [Abraham] received the sign of circumcision as a seal of the righteousness that he had by faith while he was still uncircumcised."
 Circumcision was a sign that Abraham was justified by faith before God.
 But it was commanded that he give this same sign to his male heirs (even Ishmael!)
 We believe baptism is also a sign that we're justified by faith, and that it is still appropriate to include our children in this rite, as well.

-That said, we recognize that not every Christian believes their infants or young children should be.
-We respect the difference of opinion held throughout the global church and don't force this practice on our members.
-However, we believe the practice to be true to Scripture and there is evidence dating back to approximately 215 AD that this was practiced in at least some of the early churches.
+That said, we recognize that not every Christian believes that their infants or young children should be baptized.
+In fact, you can become a member of Redemption Hill Church and disagree with this practice, although you could not become an elder or deacon within the church.
+We believe this baptismal practice to be true to Scripture and there is evidence dating back to approximately 215 AD that this was practiced in at least some of the early churches.
 See page 45 of this document called "Apostolic Traditions.")

 Examples from Acts